 Azure Storage includes these data services:

-- Azure Blobs: It is a massively scalable object store for text and binary data.
+- Azure Blobs is a massively scalable object store for text and binary data.

 - Azure Files: It is managed file shares for cloud or on-premises deployments.

-- Azure Queues: It is a messaging store for reliable messaging between application components.
+- Azure Queues: A messaging store for reliable messaging between application components.

-- Azure Tables: It is a NoSQL store for schemaless storage of structured data.
+- Azure Tables: It is a NoSQL store for schemaless structured data storage.

 Each service is accessed through the storage account.

 Every storage account must belong to the Azure resource group.
 The resource group is the logical container for grouping your Azure services.
-When you create the storage account, you have the option to either create the new resource group or use the existing resource group.
+When you create the storage account, you can either create the new resource group or use the existing resource group.
 This article shows how to create a new resource group.